 After being promulgated in November 1946 and taking effect in May 1947, Japan’s new constitution reversed sovereignty from the emperor to the people.
 General MacArthur created a new democratic government that separated religion from the state and abolished feudalism.
 Its legislature, the National Diet, would serve the people’s interests and preserve their sovereignty.
 This new constitution was quickly passed to Prime Minister Shidehara Kijūrō for implementation.
 It was pronounced official by the uninhibited approval of the emperor in exchange for criminal immunity.
 The Japanese were minimally involved in the new constitution process but were required to enforce its implementation into Japanese society heavily.

 In addition to revolutionizing its system of government as parliamentary with a symbolic emperor, the new constitution completely changed Japan’s state orientation.
-Arguably its most famous clause, Article 9 of the Constitution, turned Japan from a militarist to a pacifist country and declared the “renunciation of war.”
+Arguably, its most famous clause, Article 9 of the Constitution, turned Japan from a militarist to a pacifist country and declared the “renunciation of war.”
 The entirety of the article and second chapter states:

 Article 9.
 Aspiring sincerely to an international peace based on justice and order, the Japanese people forever renounce war as a sovereign right of the nation and the threat or use of force as a means of settling international disputes.